How To Measure Your Dog – 3 Easy Steps

 POV: You've been staring out of the window for days waiting for your postie to deliver your goodies and the day has finally arrived.....
 YOU'VE GOT PUPMAIL!!
 Woooo....!!

-As eager as you will be to get your dog dressed up and start posting cute pics on Instagram, let's make help you to make sure the fit is good first.
+As eager as you will be to get out the door and start posting cute pics on Instagram with your pup, let's help you to make sure the fit is good first.

 That's it !